 Orphanet's national activities are also supported by national institutions, specific contracts and/or contributions in kind.
-In European countries, data collection at the national level is also supported by the European Commission.
-Globally this budget reaches 1.12 million Euros.
+In European countries, data collection of Research related Expert resources at the national level is also supported by the European Commission (EJP-RD) and in 2022 the established of National Nomenclature Hubs was supported by the OD4RD Direct Grant.
+Globally this budget reached 1.96 M€ in 2022.
 Please refer to the following section for an overview of funding of national activities.

-Figure 25 Funding sources for national activities in 2020
+Figure 25 Funding sources for national activities in 2022

 6.2.7.
-PARTNERSHIPS PROVIDING FUNDING FOR NATIONAL ACTIVITIES
+Partnerships providing funding for national activities